stevencombs/retrocombs.github.io/_posts/2020/2020-11-22-unbox-setup-wyze-headphones.md

   - noise cancellation
 ---

-It's time for another WYZE product OPEN THE BOX and FIRST USE.
-This time, it's the WYZE Headphones.
-As an early backer, I received a pair faster than most; however, you can now purchase your own pair and according to WYZE, they should arrive before the holidays.
+It's time for another Wyze product OPEN THE BOX and FIRST USE.
+This time, it's the Wyze Headphones.
+As an early backer, I received a pair faster than most; however, you can now purchase your own pair and according to Wyze, they should arrive before the holidays.
 In this video, I open the box (unbox) and show you my experience turning them on for the first time.
-I also pair them with the WYZE app and see what features the app brings to this pair of headphones.
+I also pair them with the Wyze app and see what features the app brings to this pair of headphones.
 Check out the video below.

-## YouTube Video: _OPEN THE BOX and FIRST USE: WYZE Headphones_
+## YouTube Video: _OPEN THE BOX and FIRST USE: Wyze Headphones_

 Watch the video below and then read on for my additional thoughts for these new wireless headphones.